pachterlab/gget/docs/src/gpt.md

 > Python arguments are equivalent to long-option arguments (`--arg`), unless otherwise specified.
 Flags are True/False arguments in Python.
 The manual for any gget tool can be called from the command-line using the `-h` `--help` flag.
 ## gget gpt 💬
-Generates text based on a given prompt using the [OpenAI](https://openai.com/) API.
+Generates natural language text based on a given prompt using the [OpenAI](https://openai.com/) API's 'openai.ChatCompletion.create' endpoint.
-This module, including its source code, documentation and unit tests, were written (almost) entirely by OpenAI's Chat-GTP3.
+This module, including its source code, documentation and unit tests, were partly written by OpenAI's Chat-GTP3.

 NOTE:
 OpenAI API calls are only 'free' for the first three months after generating your OpenAI Account (OpenAI provides a $5 credit that expires).